How long have you been writing?

 What are some of your favorite authors?

 Anita Diamant, Dan Brown, Elizabeth Kostova, Jhumpa Lahiri, Audrey Niffenegger, J.K.
 Rowling, Clarissa Pinkola Estes, J.R.R.
-Tolkien, Anne Rice, and of course the beloved Shakespeare, Chaucer, Marlowe, Virgil, and Ovid… to name a few.
+Tolkien, Anne Rice, and of course my old college buddies Shakespeare, Chaucer, Marlowe, Virgil, and Ovid.

 What’s your favorite book?

-This is always such a hard question.
 I enjoy so many different genres and writing styles, and cannot choose a single book.
 My affinity for a book also depends on my emotional needs at a given moment.
 If I am drowning in real-life tragedy or grief, I prefer an escape into fantasy.
-I love historical fiction, and any adventure with supernatural forces at play.
+I always love historical fiction, and any adventure with supernatural forces at play.
 A few all-time favorites are The Red Tent, The Da Vinci Code, Women Who Run with the Wolves, The Lord of the Rings, and Interview with the Vampire.

 What made you want to be an author?

 My way of dealing with the real-life demons and various apocalypses that have stormed my life is to throw myself into other worlds (via reading or writing).
-Creating my own world, with my own characters, is extra cool because they are with me all the time, growing and evolving in my mind every single day, and they help me to process the pain and the joy that I experience in my journey through life.
+Creating my own world, with my own characters, is magical because they are with me all the time, growing and evolving in my mind every single day, and they help me to process the pain and the joy that I experience in my journey through life in such a beautiful way.

 Where can I find out more information about you?